AguaClara/Textbook/Clarification/Clarifier_Design.rst

  1) The slope of the port must be less than the rate of flow expansion in the manifold.
  1) The velocity gradient created by the jet entering the equalizer must be less than the maximum allowed velocity gradient.

 For the first constraint we use continuity to ensure that enough water enters the port to serve the diffusers that are in the length of the manifold corresponding to the sloped port.
-The flow per unit length of the sedimentation tank is
+The flow per unit length of the clarifier is

 .. math::
   :label: port_continuity